Mourners say long queue to see the Queen lying in state is ‘worth it’ - NewsBreak

 There was a tinge of sadness, overwhelming amounts of respect and lots of good-natured chatter as strangers quickly built friendships with those walking beside them for much of the day.

-It was surprisingly also not overly noisy despite thousands of people, ranging from the elderly to babies in arms, joining the growing crowd.
+It was suprisingly also not overly noisy despite thousands of people, ranging from the elderly to babes in arms, joining the growing crowd.

 Bonuses included mild temperatures in the early 20Cs, the rain holding off and a route which passed landmarks including the Globe Theatre and Tate Modern.